whalest/webpay/README.md

 # webpay-by

-Webpay.by form fields api for Belarus payment system
+Form fields api for Belarus payment system Webpay.by